joyjixu/qm2_resources/data_analysis/README.md

 ### check_nlp_accuracy.ipynb
 This notebook formats the nlp_samples_labeled.csv and performs some calculations to determine sentiment accuracy on the sample.
 Google performs the best at 57% accuracy.

-### sentiment_analysis_notes_and_limitations.md
-Initial research of limitations of the libraries and sentiment analysis approaches in data analysis.
-This will be added to our methodology and literature reviews.